tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Storage_and_databases.md

 - Database consolidation: Combining several databases into a single database
 - Continuous replication: Sending ongoing copies of your data to other target sources instead of doing a one-time migration

+## AWS Application Migration Service (AWS MGN)

+AWS MGN is an automated lift-and-shift solution.
+This solution can migrate physical servers and any databases or applications that run on them to EC2 instances in AWS.

 ## Additional Database Services

 ### Amazon DocumentDB